le0m/enginez/docs/input.md

 Keyboard <a name="keyboard"></a>
 ========

-Constants specific to keyboard events/keyCodes.
+Constants and implementation specific to keyboard events/keyCodes.

 Touch <a name="touch"></a>
 =====

-Constants specific to touch events.
+Constants and implementation specific to touch events.

 Mouse <a name="mouse"></a>
 =====

-Constants specific to Mouse events/buttons.
+Constants and implementation specific to Mouse events/buttons.